 2. Introduction to Fiction Writing

 I have never been known by friends and family to be very creative.
-So much so that when writing a short fiction story for this class shocked those closest to me.
-But, it truly expanded my horizons and I found an outlet for the chaos that surrounds any undergraduate career.
+So much so, that writing a short fiction story for this class shocked those closest to me.
+But it truly expanded my horizons, and I found an outlet for the chaos that surrounds any undergraduate career.
 Professor Joseph Earl Thomas really brought out the creativity in each and every one of us.
 He also made our classroom a space where we all were more than comfortable sharing our stories, a piece of us.
-This course was way out of my comfort zone but I needed a Fine Art requirement and decided to dive in headfirst.
-But by the end of it, I discovered a long hidden - even buried - part of myself.
+This course was way out of my comfort zone, but I needed a Fine Art requirement and decided to dive in headfirst.
+By the end of it, I discovered a long hidden - even buried - part of myself.
 9.5/10 An outlet and a requirement all in one!

 1. Performing Blackness

 I took this course as a college seminar, a requirement for the College of Arts and Letters.
-This class not only taught me about the history of blackness portrayed in performing arts (theatre, music, television shows, movies, etc.) but it also helped me develop a starting point of my own role in society.
+This class not only taught me about the history of blackness portrayed in performing arts (theatre, music, television shows, movies, etc.), but it also helped me develop a starting point of my own role in society.
 In America, race is a hot topic - it always has been - and I believe that this course brings the context, interest, and culture of black America to center stage.
-This course doesn't just focus on media, instead, our class took some turns into our own personal lives and Professor La Donna Forsgren made excelled in connecting our class to the current state of our nation.
-I never saw a connection between arts, politics, finances, and race before this class and now, I cannot see how these four components can be separated in America.
+This course doesn't just focus on media.
+Instead, our class took some turns into our own personal lives, and Professor La Donna Forsgren excelled in connecting our class to the current state of our nation.
+I never saw a connection between arts, politics, finances, and race before this class.
+And now, I cannot see how these four components can be separated in America.
 If you are looking for a college seminar, fine art, or just a free elective, I beg that you take this course and see how your own story plays a role in history.
 10/10 A must!